 The stilled mind in the middle of the pictured Buddha amulet is a mind in meditation.
 It is a great merit which is superior.
 Keep your mind still in the middle of the clear Buddha image and deepen your mind into the middle of the middle without retreating.
 Don't make it slip, deepening your mind further into the middle of the middle.
 At the right mental unification, the clear Buddha image will change his size and color [automatically].
 He will turn crystalclear, about the same size as your body or bigger.
-You will find yourself in the middle of the Buddha image.
-Recollect the purity of the Buddha image.
-If you can attain the crystal Buddha image like this, you reach the core of Buddhism.
+You will find yourself in the middle of the Buddha image like this, you reach the core of Buddhism.